mkjalwal/weather-web/README.md

 # weather-web
-give the basic information about the area like location, local time of the place and temp
+Give the basic information about the area like location, local time of the place and temp author-Manjeet kumar